soxoj/files-search-guide/README.md

-# Guide to searching in different file types
+# The Ultimate Guide to Cross-Format File Search

 The goal of this guide is to describe tools for search and for simplification of search for text information in the most of popular files and databases.